National Organization for the Reform of Marijuana Laws: History

 NORML Executive Director Erik Altieri is joined by U.S. Representatives Don Young and Tulsi Gabbard at a press conference outside the U.S. Capitol (2019).

 After the August 1964 arrest of Lowell Eggemeier, who protested California's felony criminalization of cannabis by smoking in the San Francisco Hall of Justice, attorney James R. White founded Legalize Marijuana, better known as LeMar, to support legalization of cannabis.
 Soon after, activist Blair Newman founded Amorphia to expand on cannabis' role in California counterculture.
 In 1970, attorney Keith Stroup founded NORML as the National Organization for the Repeal of Marijuana Laws, seeking to model his early work with Ralph Nader on product safety.
 Soon after, Stroup changed the R to stand for "Reform" based on former United States Attorney General Ramsey Clark's advice that it would make the organization more approachable.

 The organization received $5,000 in early funding from the Playboy Foundation.
 Since then, the organization has played a central role in the cannabis decriminalization movement.
 In 1971, LeMar and Amorphia merged.
 The next year, Amorphia led the unsuccessful campaign for California's marijuana legalization initiative, Proposition 19.
 In 1974, Amorphia merged with NORML.

 By the middle of the 1970s, Playboy owner Hugh Hefner's financial support through the Playboy Foundation set NORML apart from its predecessors, making it the premier decriminalization advocacy group.
 At one point, Hefner was donating $100,000 a year to NORML.

 The organization has a large grassroots network with 135 chapters and over 550 lawyers.
 NORML holds annual conferences and Continuing Legal Education (CLE)-accredited seminars.
 Its board of directors has, at times, included political figures as Philip Hart, Jacob K. Javits, and Ross Mirkarimi.

 In 1989, Donald Fiedler succeeded Jon Gettman as the executive director of NORML.
 In August 1992, Richard Cowan became executive director of NORML.
 Keith Stroup became executive director once again in 1995 after Cowan stepped down.
 In 2016, Erik Altieri was selected by the NORML Board of Directors to become the organization's 7th Executive Director.
 In 2021, travel writer Rick Steves became the chairman of the Board of Directors.

+By 2024, NORML remained active in state-level reform efforts.
+Its chapters participated in supporting reform bills, conducting public education campaigns, and providing testimony on marijuana policy in multiple states.